Ryoto-Kato/MachineLearning_DeepLearning-fundamentals/README.md

 # K-nearest neighbor (Low bias and High variance)
 - KNN (more robust compared to 1NN)
     - Profile
-        - Expensive memory and native inference
+        - Expensive memory and naive inference
         - Can not apply to huge dataset (Data structure)
             - Use tree-based search structure (kd-tree)
         - We should have small feature attirbutes but enough samples